johnnylee/ablog/README.md

 ## Template Context

 The context passed to each template when rendering a page is an `AFile` object:

+### AFile

 ```go
 type AFile struct {